CBA Speakers

 After retiring from the NBA, King worked as a Broadcaster for various television outlets and co-hosted a radio show on WFAN in New York City.
 Bernard won two Emmys for his broadcasting work and shared three other Emmys.
 He has appeared on television shows like General Hospital and Miami Vice and had a starring role in the motion picture Fast Break.
 He appeared on talk shows, David Letterman, Today Show, and many others.

+Bernard King served as a principal in King and Thompson Energy.
+A successful energy management business launched in 2006, he was responsible for contract negotiations, lead generation, partnerships, and senior-level press and marketing relationships.
 For two years, Bernard served as a consultant to a Fortune 500 company, the Ratner Group.
 His responsibilities included presenting before the city council, wall street bankers, union officials, clergy representatives, and spearheading media alliances.
+Bernard and his wife Shana owned and operated a successful Human Hair supply company for ten years with sales on the internet, retail, wholesale with customers worldwide and domestically.